mgijax/mgiselenium/README.md

 # Usage
-See [http://selenium-python.readthedocs.org/index.html](Selenium Docs) for help with the selenium library.
+See [Selenium Docs](http://selenium-python.readthedocs.org/index.html) for help with the selenium library.